 Indonesians are one of the biggest users of Facebook in the world and recently are the leading user of Twitter.
-This has been made possible by the availability of the internet through smart phones as well as Blackberry/iPhone/Android units which are popular with most city dwellers in Indonesian.
+This has been made possible by the availability of the internet through smart phones as well as iPhone/Android units which are popular with most city dwellers in Indonesian.

-The hand phone market is extremely aggressive in Indonesia and makers of hand phones are launching new models almost every six months.
-Severe competition from China offering extremely cheap alternatives are forcing better known brands such as Nokia and Blackberry to continuously be more aggressive in their marketing efforts.
+The mobile phone market is extremely aggressive in Indonesia and makers of hand phones are launching new models almost every six months.
+Severe competition from China offering extremely cheap alternatives are forcing better known brands such as Nokia and iPhone to continuously be more aggressive in their marketing efforts.
 Operators are also offering extremely competitive payment plans realizing that the mass usage will cover the cheaper rates that they are offering.
 Choosing which operator will best fill your needs will depend on what you use your hand phone for.
 A young executive who is constantly checking emails, or a teenager who is a Facebook addict will need unlimited internet while driver may only need to be able to communicate using the basic phone service.
 It is best to ask around with friends and colleagues to see what is the best service for you.